North Carolina State Historic Preservation

 On the other hand, digital photography requires additional responsibilities on the part of the surveyor:

-is responsible for selecting images to be included with the
+selecting images to be included with the property file.
+Most

-property file.
-Most people have the tendency to take more
+people have the tendency to take more digital photos than film

-images of poor quality should be deleted, if not from the
+images and images of poor quality should be deleted, if

-selected for the survey file, printed on proof sheets, and
+survey file, printed on proof sheets, and burned to a CD.

 Naming Survey Photographs: The surveyor is responsible for naming the image files.